Princess Ningguo: Background and marriage

 Princess Ningguo was born on 10 October 1364, as the second daughter of Zhu Yuanzhang.
 Her mother was Lady Ma, Zhu's primary consort.
 At this time, Zhu Yuanzhang was based in Nanjing and had emerged as a leading commander of the Red Turban Rebellion, a movement directed against the Mongol-led Yuan dynasty.
 The rebellion sought to restore Han Chinese rule after nearly a century of foreign domination.
-By the 1360s, Zhu Yuanzhang consolidated his conquests, established the Ming dynasty, and proclaimed himself emperor.
-He is commonly known by his era name as the Hongwu Emperor.
+By the 1360s, he consolidated his conquests, established the Ming dynasty, and proclaimed himself emperor, with the era name Hongwu.

-In 1378, the Hongwu Emperor bestowed upon his second daughter the title of Princess Ningguo, and in that same year, arranged her marriage to Mei Yin, nephew of Mei Sizu, Marquis of Runan.
-Among the sixteen imperial sons-in-law, Mei was particularly esteemed by the Hongwu Emperor.
-At the time, Li Wenzhong, the Emperor's nephew, directed the Imperial Academy, while Mei was appointed Provincial Educational Commissioner of Shandong.
-The Emperor issued an edict commending Mei's command of the Confucian classics and historical learning, a recognition that won him considerable respect among court officials.
-During the later years of the Hongwu Emperor's reign, as the princes grew increasingly influential, the Emperor entrusted Mei with supporting his designated heir, his grandson Zhu Yunwen.
-Upon the Hongwu Emperor’s death in 1398, Zhu Yunwen ascended the throne as the Jianwen Emperor.
-In December 1401, Mei was ordered to defend Huai'an, where he enforced strict military discipline and implemented rigorous defensive measures.
+In 1378, the Hongwu Emperor bestowed upon his second daughter the title of Princess Ningguo and arranged her marriage to Mei Yin, nephew of Mei Sizu, Marquis of Runan.
+The Emperor held particular respect for Mei Yin among his sixteen sons-in-law.
+At the time, Li Wenzhong, the Emperor's nephew, headed the Imperial Academy, while Mei was appointed provincial educational commissioner of Shandong.
+The Emperor issued an edict praising Mei's knowledge of the Confucian classics and history, which earned him considerable respect among court officials.
+Princess Ningguo and Mei Yin had three sons: Mei Shunchang, Mei Jingfu, and Mei Yongzhen.
+In the later years of the Hongwu Emperor's reign, the Emperor's sons grew very powerful as princes (wang) and military commanders, so he entrusted Mei Yin with supporting his grandson and designated heir, Zhu Yunwen.